Golden Goose sneakers look used. The company could be worth $3 billion.

 Founded in 2000, Golden Goose introduced its distressed sneakers in 2007, with their seeming nonchalance helping them stand out against traditionally luxurious footwear styles.
 The brand also benefitted from street style being in vogue.
 Private equity firm Permira Funds purchased the sneaker brand in 2020.

 "No matter how old you are, you are always wearing your Levi's or your Ray-Bans.
-So this is where we are hoping to land," Golden Goose CEO Silvio Campara told the Financial Times in December.
+So this is where we are hoping to land," Campara told the Financial Times in December.

 According to Bloomberg, Golden Goose's stock is expected to start trading in Italy before July.